-The legal profession continues to face challenges with the diversity of our profession.
-The Court is concerned about these challenges and the impact it has on our justice system.
-Through diversity and inclusion education, the Commission encourages our legal community to explore prejudices and biases, both personal and institutional, and to develop strategies for changing behavior.
-Diversity and inclusion CLE programs provide excellent opportunities to engage in small group interactive sessions.
+The legal profession continues to face diversity, equity, and inclusion challenges that are impacting attorney well-being and the delivery of justice.
+Through diversity and inclusion education, the Commission encourages the legal community to explore prejudices and biases, both personal and institutional, and to develop strategies for changing behavior.
+Diversity and inclusion CLE programs provide excellent opportunities to engage in interactive small-group sessions.

-- Courses should focus on eliminating bias, increasing representation, reducing harassment, and barriers to hiring, retention, promotion, professional development and full participation of underrepresented groups in the legal profession.
+- Courses should focus on eliminating bias, increasing representation, and reducing harassment, and barriers to the hiring, retention, promotion, professional development, and full participation of underrepresented groups in the legal profession.

-- Like all CLE courses, a diversity CLE course must directly relate to issues in the legal profession and in the practice of law.
-Credit will not be given to courses that are not specifically oriented toward attorneys.
+- Diversity and inclusion CLE must directly relate to issues in the legal profession and in the practice of law.
+Credit won’t be given to courses that aren’t specifically oriented toward attorneys.

-- Courses should have practical advice to participants that they can utilize and employ when improving diversity and inclusion in their professional circles.
+- Courses should have practical advice that participants can utilize and employ when improving diversity and inclusion in their professional circles.
 If a panel is utilized, the panelists should have personal and/or professional experience with diversity and inclusion and offer unique insight into the challenges facing the legal profession and the justice system.
 Valid and measurable research should be utilized where possible.

 - Courses should include interactive activities to allow participants to engage with each other while learning diverse perspectives and challenging their own biases.

-- Programs about substantive law as it relates to representing clients from under-represented groups will not qualify for professional responsibility CLE credit.
-For example, courses focused on immigration laws, the tax code and divorce law would not qualify for professional responsibility credit.
-Programs addressing communication skills necessary for effective representation of diverse clients could qualify under the “professionalism” topic area.
+- Programs about substantive law as it relates to representing clients from underrepresented groups won’t qualify for professional responsibility CLE credit.
+For example, courses focused on immigration law, the tax code, or divorce law would not qualify for professional responsibility credit.
+Programs addressing communication skills necessary for the effective representation of diverse clients could qualify under the professionalism topic area.